 - Click the following link: UTC Scholar - RCIO Collections.

 - Click on "Submit Event" in the lower left corner of the navigation bar, under "Author Corner".

-- Create a free bepress account before you can proceed with your submission (bepress is the host for UTC Scholar).
+- Create a free bepress account before you can proceed with your submission (bepress is the host for the UTC Scholar system).
 Two important notes: (1) If you already have a bepress account through another institution, your username and password should work here as well; and (2) because this system will also serve as our online repository for the RCIO Proceedings, you will need to select a Creative Commons license you are comfortable with at the time of submission.

 - Fill in the required fields and upload your poster or presentation proposal document adhering to the guidelines outlined above.